jeromegn/DocumentUp/README.md

 **twitter** (String *or* Array of strings) *default: null*
 Add follow buttons for one or more Twitter accounts to your sidebar.
 Useful to gather followers.

+**google_analytics** (String) *default: null*
+This is your Google Analytics "UA" unique ID.
+Adds GA tracking to your generated documentation.
+e.g.: "UA-5201171-14"

 ## Roadmap

 * Themes